 The business rule is that 80% of our income comes from 20% of our customers.
-AND we also know that it is cheaper and easier to sell our services to an existing customer or their friends then it is to cold call a new customer.
+AND we also know that it is cheaper and easier to sell our services to an existing customer or their friends than it is to cold call a new customer.
 Therefore, a formal referral program makes sense if you want to grow your customer list.

-Here’s a simple five step process to build a referral program that works for you:
+Here’s a simple five-step process to build a referral program that works for you:

 Step One: Define what you want to achieve

 To start with you will want to consider what is it that you want your referral program to help you achieve.
-Do you want an ongoing stream of new families accessing your pre-school program?
+Do you want an ongoing stream of new families accessing your preschool program?
 Or are you looking to connect with young families who will use your services 3 years down the road?
 Know what you are asking them to help you do.

 Step Two: Create a plan for customer referrals

 Examine how existing customers can help you build your customer list.
 What can they do to help your existing marketing?
-Do you want them to refer one friend who would be interested in your services? or would you like them to bring a friend to a outreach event you are hosting in your business?
+Do you want them to refer one friend who would be interested in your services? or would you like them to bring a friend to an outreach event you are hosting in your business?
 Know how you want them to help you.

 Step Three: Structure the “ask” for a referral